allanwhite/contentful-mc-uploader/content/in-echo/blog/_batch/132-5-hipaa-topics-to-address-with-clinicians/blogarticle.md

 ---
-Title: 5 HIPAA Topics to Address With Clinicians
+Title: "5 HIPAA Topics to Address With Clinicians"
-SeoTitle: 5 HIPAA Topics to Address With Clinicians
+SeoTitle: "5 HIPAA Topics to Address With Clinicians"
 Author: kenny
 Fullname: Kenny Stark
 Date: 07/29/2015